conradhalling/datacamp/README.md

 This repository contains my code from DataCamp classes, projects, and tutorials.

-These instructions assume the following:
+These instructions were tested with:

-- you're running macOS 13.2.1
+- macOS 13.2.1
-- you have used Homebrew to install pyenv
+- Homebrew-installed pyenv 2.3.16
-- you have installed Python 3.11.1 using pyenv
+- pyenv-installed Python 3.11.2

 ## Setting Up